Innablr/cloudformation-seed/README.md

 1. Create a directory under `src` for your Lambda, say `kmsParameters`
 2. Do the development
-3. Create a `Makefile` in the directory you created and make sure that **the default target of the Makefile produces a zip-file**, say `kmsParameters.zip`
+3. Create a `Makefile` in the directory you have created and make sure that **the default target of the Makefile produces a zip-file**, say `kmsParameters.zip`
 4. In your runtime environment configuration use `!LambdaZip kmsParameters.zip` to pass the zip-file name to the CloudFormation template (see the example above)

 If your Lambda function is used in a StackSet and needs to be available from other AWS accounts make sure that you give access to the Seed bucket from those accounts.
 Refer to the stack `bucket-policy.cf.yaml` that is included in the examples.